silim124/silim124/README.md

 ## *Using tech to decentralize everything.
 Because the future needs fixing.*

 Hello!
-I'm Sieun, the founder of **Moonlyt** (Web3) and **Glot** (Web2).
-My primary focus is on developing applications using Flutter, Solidity, and Solana.
-I have a strong passion for blockchain technology and decentralized applications.
+I'm Sieun, the founder of **Moonlyt** (Web3) and **Glot** (Web2) and a passionate developer with a knack for DeFi derivatives, MEV, and consumer DApps.
+My playgrounds are Solidity and Solana, but I also dabble in Go server development.
+When I'm not coding, you can find me winning hackathons or co-founding Web3 startups.

 ---
 <br/>